Israeli occupation of Southern Lebanon: 1982 Israeli invasion of Lebanon

-1985–2000 South Lebanon conflict
+South Lebanon conflict

 During the evacuation in the first Lebanon war, the command of the SLA was delivered into the hands of Antoine Lahad, who demanded and received Israeli permission to hold the Jezzine zone north of the strip.
 In the first years after the IDF withdrawal from the north part of Lebanon, the strip was relatively quiet.
 Over the years, the Lebanese militant groups, led by Sh'ite Hezbollah, increased on the Israeli side in the security belt.
 Driving on the roads became dangerous, and IDF forces stayed more in the military camps than on the roads.
 Hezbollah made many efforts to attack the IDF's military camps.

 On 27 July 1989 the Hizbullah leader in South Lebanon, Sheikh Abdel Karim Obeid and two of his aides, were abducted from his home in Jibchit, by IDF commandos.
 The night-time raid was planned by then Minister of Defence Yitzhak Rabin.
 Hizbullah responded by announcing the execution of Colonel Higgins a senior American officer working with UNIFIL who had been kidnapped in February 1988.

 On 16 February 1992, the then-leader of Hezbollah, Abbas Musawi, was assassinated by IDF's helicopter missiles.
 The IDF assumed that the Hezbollah leadership would curb their activities for fear of their lives and the lives of their families.
 Hezbollah was headed by Sheikh Nasrallah.

 In July 1993 the IDF launched Operation Accountability which caused widespread destruction throughout Southern Lebanon but failed to end Hezbollah’s activities.

 On 11 April 1996 the Israeli army, navy and air force launched a seventeen day bombardment of southern Lebanon, Operation Grapes of Wrath, in which 154 Lebanese civilians were killed.

 At the time, Israeli soldiers serving in Southern Lebanon received no ribbon for wartime military service, because Israel considered the maintaining of the security belt as a low-intensity conflict rather than a war.
 In early 2000, Chief-of-Staff Shaul Mofaz said that 1999 was "the IDF's most successful year in Lebanon" with 11 soldiers killed by hostiles in Southern Lebanon, the lowest casualty rate during the entire conflict.
-A total number of 256 Israeli soldiers died in combat in South Lebanon from 1985 to 2000.
+A total of 256 Israeli soldiers died in combat in South Lebanon from 1985 to 2000.
 In 2020, Israel recognized the conflict as a war, and retrospectively dubbed it the "Security Zone in Lebanon Campaign".